cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 {% highlight python %}
 from __future__ import print_function

-def prediction_to_string(matrix):
-    """
-    Given the output matrix of the neural network, takes the most likely char predicted at each point and returns the whole string.
-    """
-    return ''.join(
-        one_hot_index_to_char(np.argmax(vector))
-        for vector in matrix
-    )

 def print_example_predictions(count, model, x_test, y_test):
     """
     Print some example predictions along with their target from the test set.